Settlement Agreements and Taxation Technical Guidance

 - PERA should be part of the settlement only if the payment is Back Pay as defined by PERA.
 To be Back Pay for PERA:

 - The payment must be compensation for past services rendered.
+This includes payments for wages that the employee would have earned had the employee not been terminated.

 - The settlement, order, or award must outline the period of time for which it applies.
 There must be a definite time period for the Back Pay when the Claimant worked as an employee for the State and a calculated amount for the Back Pay for that period.
 In that case, the settlement agreement should be clear that the payment is Back Pay and the settlement agreement shall include the beginning and ending dates for Back Pay and the amount due during this period.
 That will trigger a PERA deduction and require the employer to make its contribution and to withhold the employee's contribution.